nurudinadow/Nurudin-adow-portfolio/README.md

 ### Acknowledgments

-- **Images:** "Coming soon" image used throughout the website, with credits to [Pexels](https://www.pexels.com/).
+- **Images:** "Coming soon" image used throughout the website, with credits to [Pexels](https://www.pexels.com/) and the main banner created using [Canva](https://www.canva.com/).
 - **Tutorials:** This project was influenced by the "Build Responsive Real-World Websites with HTML and CSS" course by Jonas Schmedtmann on Udemy.
+- **HTML and CSS Tutorials:** Tutorials on HTML and CSS from [W3Schools](https://www.w3schools.com/).

 ### Future Enhancements